jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

-# Mental Healthcare at our Fingertips and within our Grasp
+# Mental Healthcare at our Fingertips

 ## The Mental Healthcare Crisis